secureblue/secureblue.dev/content/FEATURES.md

 ## [Security ease-of-use](#ease)
 {: #ease}

-- Provide a system auditing tooling to verify the status of system hardening.
+- Provide a system auditing tooling to verify the status of system hardening and provide users with suggestions.
 - Setup commands via `ujust` for installing desktop apps from common VPN providers.
 - Install Bubblejail for additional sandboxing tooling.
 - Provide tooling for automatically setting up and enabling LUKS TPM2+PIN integration for unlocking LUKS drives (on devices where the TPM is free of known vulnerabilities).